SAP-samples/cap-appgyver-covid-certcheck/tutorials/4_AppGyverApp/README.md

 ## Introduction

-Learn how to configure a new AppGyver app that allows you to upload screenshots or scans of Covid vacination certificates to your SAP CAP OData service.
+Learn how to configure a new AppGyver app that allows you to upload screenshots or scans of Covid vacination certificates to your CAP OData service.
 After successfull validation of the certificate, the app will display the validity date and status retreived by your service.

 ---